renishhhh/Fresh-Fold/README.md

 # Fresh-Fold
 Online Laundry based Startup

 Hello Guys, start working on your assigned task.
-Will discuss more tomorrow when we meet.
+Will discuss more when we meet.
-Regards,
-Utsav